National Campus Climate Survey: Study Design

 The core NCCS design uses a sample survey approach rather than a census of all students.
 (However, schools will have the option to conduct a census if they wish.)
 A randomly selected sample of students (undergraduates and graduates) allowed the study to make scientifically based inferences to the population as a whole, helped focus finite research resources on successfully contacting and encouraging the participation of the broadest group of students, and reduced survey burden on an often over-surveyed population.

 The NCCS requested sample data from university registrars (i.e. gender, race/ethnicity, year in school, on/off campus residence) in addition to contact information to allow for nonresponse analyses to be conducted.
 If deemed appropriate, the NCCS may generate nonresponse bias weights for the final analytic data file.

 The NCCS was implemented as a web-based, mobile-optimized survey, to ensure the data collected is of highest quality.
 Logical branching and filters were used to tailor the questionnaire appropriately for each individual.
 Data collection included at least four email contacts, and may include mailed prenotification letters, telephone calls, and in-person visits (depending on the service level selected).
-Data was be collected between January and April, 2016.
+Data was collected between January and April, 2016.